-Taking the time to understand material and printer capabilities and limitations will allow you to design for manufacturability and set realistic expectations when ordering 3D prints.
-In this article, we will go over common types of 3D printing and what to expect with each.
+Taking the time to understand material selection, printer capabilities, and their limitations will allow you to design for manufacturability and set realistic expectations when ordering 3D prints.
+In this article, we will discuss common types of 3D printing and what to expect from each.

 Acceptable File Types

 You may place a 3D printing order using any of the file types listed under the 3D Printing header in this article.

 Please note we will not print files that contain multiple bodies.
 These orders will be rejected and cancelled after submission.

 Fused Deposition Modeling (FDM)